vapor-ware/synse-docs/docs/sdk/tutorial.md

 ### 3b.
 Device configuration

-The device configuration defines the devices that the plugin will manage and collect data from.
-For a reference on configuration options, see the [device configuration](configuration.device.md) documentation.
+The device configuration defines the devices which the plugin will manage and collect data from.
+For a reference on configuration options, see the [device configuration](configuration/device.md) documentation.

 From the [planning section](#1-planning), we know that we will want a "memory"-type device, of which we will have a single instance which provides multiple readings.
 All devices need to be associated with